 EU4Digital has five lines of action in the area of ICT Innovation:

 - Setting in place a common legislative framework in the Eastern Neighbourhood region that favours ICT innovation, based on EU norms and best practices.
 This was done in five policy areas prioritised by the Eastern Partner countries, and included country-specific policy recommendations and action plans that were taken by the country stakeholders for further implementation.

-- Developing a common framework for a modular training package (EdTech Hub programme) for addressing the needs of the main groups of ecosystem stakeholders in the region (policy makers, ICT innovation infrastructure organisations, ICT and non-ICT related businesses).
+- Developing a common framework for a modular training package (EdTech Hub programme) for addressing the needs of SMEs and other groups of ecosystem stakeholders in the region (policy makers, ICT innovation infrastructure organisations).

-- Promoting the networking of innovation ecosystem players within the region and with the EU, through networking events and study visits.
-Establishing an annual Start-EaP week synchronised with a major Start-up Europe event.
+- Promoting the networking of innovation ecosystem players within the region and with the EU, through networking events, study visits and the establishment of an ICT Innovation Governance and policy coordination forum for key EaP stakeholders.

 - Implementing promotion campaigns in the Eastern partner countries for raising awareness of the importance of ICT innovation and increasing the participation of women in the ICT innovation field.

 11. What’s wrong with the legislative framework as it stands?
 Isn’t it more important to support innovation on the ground?